-A center provides the framework and resources necessary to support and facilitate student learning.
+A program provides the framework and resources necessary to support and facilitate student learning.

-An ACPE accredited center creatively and effectively utilizes the context in which learning takes place, drawing upon available technological support, private office space for educators, use of classroom space, learning sites, library, and internet, as well as other contextual and local means by which student learning is both supported and enhanced.
+An ACPE accredited program creatively and effectively utilizes the context in which learning takes place, drawing upon available technological support, private office space for educators, use of classroom space, learning sites, library, and internet, as well as other contextual and local means by which student learning is both supported and enhanced.

-In assessing this area, reviewers will look at the center’s:
+In assessing this area, reviewers will look at the program’s:

 C. Determination of educator workload and peer group size (See the Definition of Terms for the minimum number required for a peer group.)

 E. Fulfillment of the policies related to changes in centers

-Items that must be included in the center’s portfolio:
+Items that must be included in the program’s portfolio: